 Selective mutism is most common in children under age 5.
-The cause, or causes are unknown.
+The cause, or causes, are unknown.
 Most experts believe that children with the condition inherit a tendency to be anxious and inhibited.
-Most children with selective mutism have some form of extreme social phobia.
+Most children with selective mutism have some form of extreme social fear ( phobia ).

-Parents often think that the child is refusing to speak, but usually the child is truly unable to speak in certain settings.
+Parents often think that the child is choosing not to speak.
+However in most cases, the child is truly unable to speak in certain settings.

 Some affected children have a family history of selective mutism, extreme shyness, or anxiety disorders, which may increase their risk for similar problems.

 This syndrome is not the same as mutism.
 In selective mutism, the child can understand and speak, but is unable to speak in certain settings or environments.
 Children with mutism never speak.